Exhibitmark/carnation/README.md

-# evr-package-dump
+# Carnation

- Dumping tool for packages
+Carnation is a research tool for EVR packages that dumps all frames in a given manifest/package combo into individual files.

+## Usage:
+    node carnation.js <package name> <path to manifest> <path to package/s> <output path>